 To test this hypothesis, develop an equation that accurately reflects the relationship between your expected cause (independent variable) and effect (outcome variable).
 If your model allows you to plug in a value for your exposure variable and consistently return an outcome that reflects actual observed data, you are probably onto something.

 When to use hypothesis testing:

-Hypothesis testing is helpful when you are trying to identify whether a Hypothesis testing is helpful when you are trying to identify whether a relationship actually exists between two variables. relationship actually exists between two variables rather than looking at anecdotal evidence.
+Hypothesis testing is helpful when you are trying to identify whether a relationship actually exists between two variables rather than looking at anecdotal evidence.
 You might want to look at historical data to run a longitudinal analysis that looks at changes over time.
 For example, you might investigate whether first adopters for product launches are your biggest promoters.
 You can look at referral patterns and also compare this relationship to product launches over time.

 Or, you might run a cross-sectional analysis that analyzes a snapshot of data.
 This is helpful when you are looking at the effects of a specific exposure and outcome rather than changes in trends over a period.
 As an example, you might explore the relationship between holiday-specific promotions and sales.

 2. A/B/n Experimentation